Online shopping and social media influencers are a growing trend but it still has a long way to go before it takes over the market.

 “There are a number of recent examples of retailers that started online, who have now started to open stores because they see the benefit of consumers coming in and experiencing their brand and product.”

-“I would like to do a pop up shop, that would be nice, but I do see myself working with a shop like Boots in the future.”
+“I do see myself working with a shop like Boots in the future.”

 Bushola Shopeju, Owner of DearLola